 General Course Information

-Course Code PROP 7002 Course International Property Coordinating Unit School of Architecture and Built Environment Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Offshore studio over an intensive 7-10 day period.
-In addition to the course fee, there will be extra costs incurred by the student.
-These travel costs will include flights, accommodation, food, local transport, etc. Available for Study Abroad and Exchange N Prerequisites PROP 7000 and have completed at 24 units of study of the Master of Property Assumed Knowledge The development process, property market economics and research, property valuation Course Description This course focuses on property development in an international location outside of Australia.
+Course Code PROP 7002 Course International Property Coordinating Unit School of Architecture and Built Environment Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Offshore studio over a an intensive 7-10 day period Available for Study Abroad and Exchange N Prerequisites PROP 7000 Assumed Knowledge The development process, property market economics and research, property valuation Course Description This course focuses on property development in an international location outside of Australia.
 It examines the development process, using models previously taught, but in a different legal, regulatory, professional, economic, cultural and climatic context.

 The full timetable of all activities for this course can be accessed from Course Planner.

 On successful completion of this course students will be able to:

 - Demonstrate knowledge and understanding of the development process in an international context;

 - Critically appraise the specific risks associated with development and investment in a country including economic, geo-political, demographic and currency and evaluate their potential impact upon the viability of a development proposal;

 - Critically appraise, economic, legal, valuation, planning and sustainability principles in an international property development context;

 - Apply development appraisal and evidence based forecasting to analyse international development opportunities;